 Jair Schmitt, Director of the MMA Department of Forests and Combating Deforestation, said that Brazil plays a major role in anti-deforestation efforts: "Curbing GHG by reducing deforestation in the Amazon is the world's largest emissions reduction effort".
 The MMA is responsible for deforestation surveillance and prevention, and adherence to the guidelines established by the Action Plans for the Prevention and Control of Deforestation which applies to all the biomes in Brazil.
-The Action Plan for the Prevention and Control of Deforestation in the Amazon (PPCDAm), has succeeded in reducing the annual deforestation rate from 20,000 km2 to the current level of around 6,000-7,000 km2.
-2016 witnessed a 59.3% reduction of deforestation compared to the average deforestation of 19,625 km2 under the National Climate Change Policy in years 1996-2005.
+The Action Plan for the Prevention and Control of Deforestation rate from 20,000 km to the current level of around 6,000 - 7,000 km.
+2016 witnessed a 59.3% reduction of deforestation compared to the average deforestation of 19,625 km under the National Climate Change Policy in years 1996-2005.